ignasbut/OOPScraping/README.md

 presented their own set of obstacles, we identified "plyer" as a leading library for this functionality.
 Unfortunately, upon further investigation, we discovered that "plyer" is no longer actively maintained.
 To navigate this roadblock, we adopted a dual-library approach.
 We implemented separate libraries tailored to specific operating systems, requiring additional effort but ultimately ensuring consistent notification functionality across platforms.
+In our rush to finish NotiCar's development, we wanted to make our notifications more than just pretty decorations.
+We tried to use asyncio to make them functional, but it didn't work out.
+Luckily, we discovered that Kivy had its own tools for this.
+With some tweaks to our code, our notifications became more than just visuals – they now serve a real purpose in the user experience.

 A mild issue that we encountered while working on scrapting Autogidas, was the scrping being broken by Ads.
 During initial development, the scraping was developed and tested on a network that had dns-filtering (i.e. AdBlocking)